landing-ai/vision-agent/README.md

 [![](https://dcbadge.vercel.app/api/server/wPdN8RCYew)](https://discord.gg/wPdN8RCYew)

-Vision Agent is a minimal library for educational purposes that helps you utilize multimodal models to organize and structure your image data.
-Checkout our discord for roadmaps and updates!
-One of the problems of dealing with image data is it can be difficult to organize and quickly search.
+Vision Agent is a library for that helps you to use multimodal models to organize and structure your image data.
+Check out our discord for roadmaps and updates!

+One of the problems of dealing with image data is it can be difficult to organize and search.
 For example, you might have a bunch of pictures of houses and want to count how many yellow houses you have, or how many houses with adobe roofs.
-This library utilizes LMMs to help create these tags or descriptions and allow you to search over them, or use them in a database to do other operations.
+The vision agent library uses LMMs to help create tags or descriptions of images to allow you to search over them, or use them in a database to carry out other operations.

 ## Getting Started
 ### LMMs
-To get started you can create an LMM and start generating text from images.
-The following code will grab the LLaVA-1.6 34B model and generate a description of the image you pass it.
+To get started, you can use an LMM to start generating text from images.
+The following code will use the LLaVA-1.6 34B model to generate a description of the image you pass it.

 ```python
 import vision_agent as va